tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 * Python integrates with database systems (e.g., Oracle, MySQL), providing a mechanism to load and extract data from databases.

-* Python also has libraries and functions, such as NumPy and Pandas, that were developed specifically to help create financial applications and support data visualization.
+* Python also has libraries and functions, such as NumPy and pandas, that were developed specifically to help create financial applications and support data visualization.

   * Creating data visualizations with Python allows data elements and their complexity and relationships to be visualized.
 This is especially valuable for financial algorithms that require trend or time analysis.